-WWE News: A Number Of Big Name Superstars Suddenly Released – WWE Begins Cleaning House
+WWE News: A Number Of Big Name Superstars Suddenly Released, WWE Begins Cleaning House

 — WWE (@WWE) February 22, 2019

-Hideo Itami, whose real name is Kenya Kobayashi, was also released by the promotion without mention of well wishes in the future.
-Itami was a huge signing and a big part of NXT before moving up to the main roster and landing in the WWE cruiserweight division.
+Hideo Itami, whose real name is Kenta Kobayashi, was also released by the promotion without mention of well wishes in the future.
+Itami was a huge signing — and a big part of NXT before moving up to the main roster.
+He would land in the WWE cruiserweight division.

-There have been rumors of his release for months now, but it finally came around on Friday.
+There have been rumors of his release for months now, but the final word eventually came around on Friday.
 While nothing is certain, it is likely that he ends up back in New Japan Pro Wrestling.

 Less than 20 minutes after the announcement of Itami’s release, a third one was revealed.